Co-dfns/Co-dfns/README.md

 Frees a Co-dfns array pointer obtained from `MKA`.

-## Configuration

-There are a few global settings that should be examined or set based on your local environment.
-The values given below are their default values.

-### AF∆PREFIX

-    AF∆PREFIX←'/usr/local'

-This path should point to the prefix for your ArrayFire installation on Linux/Mac.

-### AF∆LIB

-    AF∆LIB←''

-This is used to select the specific backend that you want to use, and can be one of `cuda`, `opencl`, or `cpu`.

-### VERSION

-    Major Minor Patch ← VERSION

-This is not designed to be set by the user, but indicates the version of the compiler.
-Version numbers are only valid as releases, and are subject to change during development in the repository.

 ## System Requirements

 The Co-dfns compiler is fairly self-contained.
 You will need the following